Viktar Hanchar: Disappearance

 Hanchar disappeared in Minsk on September 16, 1999, along with his friend the businessman Anatol Krasouski.
-Pieces of broken glass and blood were found on the supposed site where Hanchar and Krasouski had been last seen.
+Pieces of broken glass and blood were found at the site where Hanchar and Krasouski had been last seen.
 On December 5, 2002, they were officially declared missing by the court.
 In January 2003, the Chief Prosecutor of Minsk suspended the criminal investigation into the disappearance of Hanchar and Krasouski.

 According to the former head of jail number 1 Oleg Alkaev (Aleh Alkaeu), Viktar Hanchar was abducted and executed on the order of people close to President Lukashenko.
-Investigation of the disappearance of Hanchar and Krasouski is one of the main issues of the Belarusian opposition, and is also mentioned in the documents of international organizations.
+The investigation into the disappearance of Hanchar and Krasouski is one of the main issues of the Belarusian opposition, and is also mentioned in the documents of international organizations.

 In September 2004, the European Union and the United States issued travel bans for four Belarusian officials suspected of being involved in the kidnapping of Hanchar: Interior Affairs Minister Vladimir V. Naumov, Prosecutor General Viktor Sheiman, Minister for Sports and Tourism Yuri Sivakov, and Colonel Dmitri Pavlichenko from the Belarus Interior Ministry.

 For several years the Belarusian opposition has organized the Day of Solidarity with Belarus on the 16th of every month to commemorate the disappearance of Hanchar, Krasouski, Jury Zacharanka, Dzmitry Zavadski, and the mysterious death of Hienadz Karpienka.

 In December 2019, Deutsche Welle published a documentary film in which Yury Harauski, a former member of the Special Rapid Response Unit, confirmed that it was his unit that had arrested, taken away and murdered pro-democracy activist Yury Zakharanka, and that they later did the same with Viktar Hanchar and Anatol Krasouski.
 Harauski fled to Switzerland in 2018, seeking asylum.
 In 2023 Harauski was arrested and charged with the forced disappearance of Zacharanka, Hanchar and Krasouski.
 Harauski's trial in a Swiss court opened on 19 September 2023.
 Due to numerous contradictions in his statements, the Swiss court did not consider it proven that Harauski was actually involved in the killings.
 Human rights defenders from Trial International were disappointed with the judges' decision.